jakebellacera/paginator/readme.md

 ## Contributing

 Find a bug?
 Want to add a feature?
-Fork this repo and then submit a pull request. :thumbs:
+Fork this repo and then submit a pull request. :thumbsup: